Distributed Graph Neural Network Training: A Survey

 \section{Distributed GNN Training Systems}

 \blue{In recent years, many distributed GNN systems are proposed as a combination of distributed graph processing systems and distributed deep learning systems.
 The distributed GNN systems take the general idea of efficiently processing graph data from the former systems, while combining the capability of processing structured data from the latter systems.
 A recent survey systematically introduced the evolution from the graph processing system to the GNN system~\cite{distgnn-evolution-comp-survey23}.
-Based on the taxonomy proposed in this survey, we review \numsys distributed GNN training systems and frameworks as the representatives summarized in Table~\ref{tab:systems}.
-We mainly classify them into three categories according to the computation resources: a) Systems on a single machine with multi-GPUs, b) Systems on GPU clusters and c) Systems on CPU clusters.
+Based on the taxonomy proposed in this survey, we review \numsys distributed GNN training systems and frameworks as the representatives summarized in Table~\ref{tab:systems}, } and mainly classify them into three categories according to the computation resources: a) Systems on a single machine with multi-GPUs, b) Systems on GPU clusters and c) Systems on CPU clusters.
 Besides, there are a few distributed GNN training systems using more diversified computation resources, such as serverless threads, mobile devices, and edge devices.
 We classify them as miscellaneous systems.
 In the table, we make a summarization of the techniques the systems incorporate according to our new taxonomy. \blue{Note that for the column of execution model, we ignore the conventional, one-shot, and synchronous execution models as they are the basic execution models adopted by most systems.
 Therefore, we only note the execution models of systems with special designs.
 For detailed introduction of each system and their relations, please refer to Section~\ref{sec:system-app} in the Appendix. }